SheepTester-forks/CurricularAnalytics.py/docs/metrics.rst

 In the case of the curriculum in part (a), there is one long path of length three that includes course :math:`v_2`, hence its centrality is 3, while in part (b), there are two long paths of length three that include course :math:`v_2`, hence its centrality is 6.

-The toolbox provides :attr:`.centrality` and :meth:`.course_centrality` for calculating the centrality factor.
+The toolbox provides :attr:`.total_centrality` and :meth:`.centrality` for calculating the centrality factor.

 Structural Complexity
 ~~~~~~~~~~~~~~~~~~~~~